Praqma/kubernetes-ebook/chapter08.md

   user:
     token: chAng3m3" > /var/lib/kubelet/kubeconfig'
 ```
 **Note:** Notice that `server` is specified as 10.240.0.21, which is the IP address of the first controller.
-We can use the virtual IP of the controllers (which is 10.240.0.20) , but we have not actually configured a load balancer with this IP address yet.
-So we are just using the IP address of one of the controller nodes.
-Remember, Kelsey's guide uses the IP address of 10.240.0.20 , but that is the IP address of controller0 in his guide, not the  VIP of controller nodes.
+We can use the virtual IP of the controllers (which is 10.240.0.20), but we have not actually configured a load balancer with this IP address yet.
+So, we are just using the IP address of one of the controller nodes.
+Remember, Kelsey's guide uses the IP address 10.240.0.20, but that is the IP address of controller0 in his guide, not the VIP of controller nodes.

 Create the kubelet systemd unit file: